This engaging heritage attraction takes you through the history and culture of the Eurasian community in Singapore.

 Notice: Eurasian Heritage Centre’s heritage galleries are currently undergoing restoration and is closed to the public from 1 October 2018.
 For more information, visit here.

 Ever wondered about the unique culture and heritage of the Eurasians in Singapore?
 Look no further.
 The Eurasian Heritage Centre explores their history and culture through different exhibitions at its three heritage galleries as well as cultural workshops and music performances.

 Home in Katong

 The Eurasian community is one of Singapore’s smallest, but also one of its earliest.
 Known for their hybrid traditions of East and West, their Asian and European origins can be traced to some of the region’s oldest colonial settlements, such as Malacca, Penang, Goa, Macau and Ceylon (now Sri Lanka).

-The Eurasian Heritage Centre within the Eurasian Community House lies in the heart of vibrant Katong, where many Eurasians called home from the early 20th century.
+The Eurasian Heritage Centre within the Eurasian Community House lies in the heart of vibrant Katong, a neighbourhood which many Eurasians called home in the early 20th century.

 Heritage, food and song

-Here’s where you can discover more about the community’s most prominent personalities from sports, music and politics, for instance, and find out more about its origins, unique celebrations, language and even clothes.
+The Eurasian Heritage Centre is where you can discover more about the community’s most prominent personalities from sports, music and politics, and find out more about its origins, unique celebrations, language and even clothes.
 World War II buffs will also be intrigued by how Eurasian families lived through the Japanese Occupation.